 I Know My College & Major

-If you know your transfer college and major, look online at the college catalog and go over requirements with your academic advisor or a counselor in the CDCC.
+If you know your transfer college and major, look online at the college catalog and go over requirements with your academic advisor.
 Middlesex has specific agreements with a number of area colleges that ensure successful transfer.
 Use the links the the right and/or contact our office for details.
 In addition to our help, most transfer colleges will be happy to assist you with transfer advice.

 I Don’t Know My College & Major Yet